pragnyanramtha/lecture/step 3  - Reward.md

 get absorbed in the moment,
-know your abilities precisely, control your abilities to their at most potential, then challenge yourself to the toughest and hardest thing you can do. in that movement you will pull out an exceptional performance. which will push you to the next level.
+know your abilities precisely, control them to their at most potential, then challenge yourself to the toughest and hardest thing you can do. in that movement you will pull out an exceptional performance. which will push you to the next level.

 to the outsiders , it will look like a miracle, but there is a formula to it.

+the moment you step outside of your comfort zone, you start growing, you start evolving, and before you realize it, the things you never thought you would able to do are now within your comfort zone.

 you see there is a time in your life when you know a skill , a concept and there is a time in your life where you don't that.

-and there is no clear path between these two states, all it takes is a leap of faith.
+and there is no clear path between these two states, all it takes is a leap of faith outside.

 [[story]]